oras-project/community/meeting-notes-archive/meeting-notes-2021-to-2022.md

-# An archive of ORAS Community Meeting Notes from 2021 to 2022
+# An archive of the ORAS Community Meeting Notes from 2021 to 2022

 This document is an archive of notes captured at https://hackmd.io/P-O6n222TcSMoJgHmTTduw?view.